 OpManager has a powerful network grouping feature.
-You can easily add devices to the groups, associate actions to them, and monitor their performance as a whole.
+You can easily add devices to the groups, associate actions with them, and monitor their performance as a whole.
 Here's how you can utilize OpManager's grouping network elements feature in your network.

 A network element represents a particular component of a network that you wish to monitor.
-This includes devices like servers, routers, switches, WLCs, WAN accelerators, firewalls as well as multiple interfaces for these devices.
+This includes devices like servers, routers, switches, WLCs, WAN accelerators, and firewalls as well as multiple interfaces for these devices.
 OpManager can group all kinds of network elements as per your preference and convenience.

 Manually: You can add devices or interfaces manually to group them.
 Devices are listed either with their IP addresses or their DNS names.
 Once groups are created, you can associate devices to them from the inventory list to add them.
 You can also edit group fields after creating them.